 The Algorithms Beat: Angles and Methods for Investigation

-The Machine Bias series from ProPublica began in May 2016 as an effort to investigate algorithms in society.1 Perhaps most striking in the series was an investigation and analysis exposing the racial bias of recidivism risk assessment algorithms used in criminal justice decisions.2 These algorithms score individuals based on whether they are a low or high risk of reoffending.
-States and other municipalities variously use the scores for managing pre-trial detention, probation, parole, and sometimes even sentencing.
-Reporters at ProPublica filed a public records request for the scores from Broward County in Florida and then matched those scores to actual criminal histories to see whether an individual had actually recidivated (i.e. reoffended) within two years.
-Analysis of the data showed that black defendants tended to be assigned higher risk scores than white defendants, and were more likely to be incorrectly labeled as high risk when in fact after two years they hadn’t actually been rearrested.3
+The “Machine Bias” series from ProPublica began in May 2016 as an effort to investigate algorithms in society.1 Perhaps most striking in the series was an investigation and analysis exposing the racial bias of recidivism risk assessment algorithms used in criminal justice decisions (Angwin et al., 2016).
+These algorithms score individuals based on whether they are a low or high risk of reoffending.
+States and other municipalities variously use the scores for managing pretrial detention, probation, parole and sometimes even sentencing.
+Reporters at ProPublica filed a public records request for the scores from Broward County in Florida and then matched those scores to actual criminal histories to see whether an individual had actually recidivated (i.e., reoffended) within two years.
+Analysis of the data showed that Black defendants tended to be assigned higher risk scores than White defendants, and were more likely to be incorrectly labelled as high risk when in fact after two years they hadn’t actually been rearrested (Larson et al., 2016).

-Scoring in the criminal justice system is of course just one domain where algorithms are being deployed in society.
-The Machine Bias series has since covered everything from Facebook’s ad targeting system, to geographically discriminatory auto insurance rates, and unfair pricing practices on Amazon. com.
+Scoring in the criminal justice system is, of course, just one domain where algorithms are being deployed in society.
+The “Machine Bias” series has since covered everything from Facebook’s ad-targeting system, to geographically discriminatory auto insurance rates, and unfair pricing practices on Amazon. com.
 Algorithmic decision making is increasingly pervasive throughout both the public and private sectors.
-We see it in domains like credit and insurance risk scoring, employment systems, welfare management, educational and teacher rankings, and online media curation, among many others.4 Operating at scale and often impacting large swaths of people, algorithms can make consequential and sometimes contestable calculation, ranking, classification, association, and filtering decisions.
+We see it in domains like credit and insurance risk scoring, employment systems, welfare management, educational and teacher rankings, and online media curation, among many others (Eubanks, 2018; O’Neil, 2016; Pasquale, 2015).
+Operating at scale and often impacting large swaths of people, algorithms can make consequential and sometimes contestable calculation, ranking, classification, association and filtering decisions.
 Algorithms, animated by piles of data, are a potent new way of wielding power in society.

-As ProPublica’s Machine Bias series attests, a new strand of computational and data journalism is emerging to investigate and hold accountable how power is exerted through algorithms.
-I call this algorithmic accountability reporting, a re-orientation of the traditional watchdog function of journalism towards the power wielded through algorithms.5 Despite their ostensible objectivity, algorithms can and do make mistakes and embed biases that warrant closer scrutiny.
+As ProPublica’s “Machine Bias” series attests, a new strand of computational and data journalism is emerging to investigate and hold accountable how power is exerted through algorithms.
+I call this algorithmic account- ability reporting, a re-orientation of the traditional watchdog function of journalism towards the power wielded through algorithms (Diakopoulos, 2015).2 Despite their ostensible objectivity, algorithms can and do make mistakes and embed biases that warrant closer scrutiny.
 Slowly, a beat on algorithms is coalescing as journalistic skills come together with technical skills to provide the scrutiny that algorithms deserve.

 Angles on Algorithms

+Discrimination and Unfairness.
 Uncovering discrimination and unfairness is a common theme in algorithmic accountability reporting.
-The story from ProPublica that led this chapter is a striking example of how an algorithm can lead to systematic disparities in the treatment of different groups of people.
-Northpoint, the company that designed the risk assessment scores (since renamed to Equivant), argued the scores were
+The story from ProPublica that opened this chapter is a striking example of how an algorithm can lead to systematic disparities in the treatment of different groups of people.
+Northpointe, the company that designed the risk assessment scores (since renamed Equivant), argued the scores were

 Classification decisions impact individuals when they either increase or decrease the positive or negative treatment an individual receives.
 When an algorithm mistakenly selects an individual to receive free ice cream (increased positive treatment), you won’t hear that individual complain (although when others f ind out, they might say it’s unfair).
 Errors are generally newsworthy when they lead to increased negative treatment for a person, such as by exposing a child to an inappropriate video.
 Errors are also newsworthy when they lead to a decrease in positive treatment for an individual, such as when a person misses an opportunity.
 Just imagine a qualified buyer who never gets a special offer because an algorithm mistakenly excludes them.
 Finally, errors can be newsworthy when they cause a decrease in warranted negative attention.
-Consider a criminal risk assessment algorithm mistakenly labeling a high-risk individual as low-risk—a false negative.
-While that’s great for the individual, this creates a greater risk to public safety by letting free an individual who goes on to commit a crime again.
+Consider a criminal risk assessment algorithm mistakenly labelling a high-risk individual as low-risk—a false negative.
+While that’s great for the individual, this creates a greater risk to public safety by setting free an individual who might go on to commit a crime again.

+Legal and Social Norm Violations.
 Predictive algorithms can sometimes test the boundaries of established legal or social norms, leading to other opportunities and angles for coverage.
-Consider for a moment the possibility of algorithmic defamation.11 Defamation is defined as “a false statement of fact that exposes a person to hatred, ridicule or contempt, lowers him in the esteem of his peers, causes him to be shunned, or injures him in his business or trade.”12 Over the last several years there have been numerous stories, and legal battles, over individuals who feel they’ve been defamed by Google’s autocomplete algorithm.
-An autocompletion can link an individual’s or company’s name to everything from crime and fraud to bankruptcy or sexual conduct, which can then have consequences for reputation.
+Consider for a moment the possibility of algorithmic defamation (Diakopoulos, 2013; Lewis et al., 2019).
+Defamation is defined as “a false statement of fact that exposes a person to hatred, ridicule or contempt, lowers him in the esteem of his peers, causes him to be shunned, or injures him in his business or trade.”4 Over the last several years there have been numerous stories, and legal battles, over individuals who feel they have been defamed by Google’s autocomplete algorithm.
+An autocompletion can link an individual’s or a company’s name to everything from crime and fraud to bankruptcy or sexual conduct, which can then have consequences for reputation.
 Algorithms can also be newsworthy when they encroach on social norms like privacy.
-For instance, Gizmodo has extensively covered the “People You May Know” (PYMK) algorithm on Facebook, which suggests potential “friends” on the platform that are sometimes inappropriate or undesired.13 In one story, reporters identified a case where PYMK outed the real identity of a sex worker to her clients.14 This is problematic not only because of the potential stigma attached to sex work, but also out of fear of clients who could become stalkers.
+For instance, Gizmodo has extensively covered the “People You May Know” (PYMK) algorithm on Facebook, which suggests potential “friends” on the platform that are sometimes inappropriate or undesired (Hill, 2017b).
+In one story, reporters identified a case where PYMK outed the real identity of a sex worker to her clients (Hill, 2017a).
+This is problematic not only because of the potential stigma attached to sex work, but also out of fear of clients who could become stalkers.

 Defamation and privacy violations are only two possible story angles here.
 Journalists should be on the lookout for a range of other legal or social norm violations that algorithms may create in various social contexts.
 Since algorithms necessarily rely on a quantified version of reality that only incorporates what is measurable as data they can miss a lot of the social and legal context that would otherwise be essential in rendering an accurate decision.
-By understanding what a particular algorithm actually quantifies about the world—how it “sees” things – it can inform critique by illuminating the missing bits that would support a decision in the richness of its full context.
+By understanding what a particular algorithm actually quantifies about the world—how it “sees” things—journalists can inform critique by illuminating the missing bits that would support a decision in the richness of its full context.

 How to Investigate an Algorithm